I Passed The Field Sobriety Tests But Still Got A DUI

 The authors further conclude:

 “Problems in scoring can be attributed, in part, to the lack of standardization across many field sobriety test studies.
 In addition, a few miscues in performance can result in an individual being scored as impaired.
-For example, a person is viewed as impaired for missed two of nine points on the walk-and-turn test or two of five points on the one-leg stand test.
+For example, a person is viewed as impaired for missing two of nine points on the walk-and-turn test or two of five points on the one-leg stand test.
 The stringent scoring criteria as well as potential subjectivity in determining whether a point should be awarded may account for accuracy rates that vary from 72 to 96 percent amount police agencies…”

-Why It’s Critical Field Sobriety Tests are Standardized
+Why Field Sobriety Tests Are Standardized

-National Highway Traffic Safety Administration's Standardized Field Sobriety Test Student Manual clearly says that describe how Standardized Field Sobriety Tests should be administered under ideal conditions, but ideal conditions rarely exist in the field.
+National Highway Traffic Safety Administration's Standardized Field Sobriety Test Student Manual clearly describes how the “tests” should be administered under ideal conditions, but ideal conditions rarely exist in the field.

-However, it is very possible for SFST skills to degrade if they are not exercised regularly (e.g., absence from patrol work).
+However, it is very possible for SFST skills to get worse if not exercised regularly (e.g., absence from patrol work).
 Also, the SFST procedures have evolved since 1981.
-Changes to the standardized procedures could likely result in an officer giving SFSTs according to outdated protocols.
+Changes to the procedures could likely result in an officer giving SFSTs according to outdated protocols.